weilingx46/workshop-ws-5-10-deployment-docker/README.md

 ## Step 2

-Now that you're set up, we're going to start building our app!
+Now that you're set up, we're going to start the first step towards building our app!
 We'll start with the bottom of a heirarchy, building a new *container*.
-We'll then move on to build a *service*, the second level of the app that defines relationships between multiple containers.
-Finally, we'll deploy our app using a *stack*, which defines interactios between all of the services.
+In the interest of time, we will stop at this, but if you are interested, the next steps towards building a complete app consits in building a *service*, the second level of the app that defines relationships between multiple containers, and then deploy the app using a *stack*, which defines interactios between all of the services.

 We'll first begin by writing an *image*, which explains how to build a container. *Images* are defined by something called a *Dockerfile*.